 Structure Your Website for Optimal Attorney Internet Marketing

-Any law firm marketing company worth their salt knows the importance structuring a website to meet specific marketing goals.
+Any law firm marketing company worth their salt knows the importance of structuring a website to meet specific marketing goals.
 It is important that your website engages your potential clients the moment they arrive.

 When planning your new website structure, ask yourself: